-Pretest was prepared from the previous knowledge of the three units from 8th class CBSE Science Text Book.
-That is Light from Physics, Metals and Non-Metals from
+Pretest was prepared from the previous knowledge of the two units from 8th class CBSE Science Text Book.
+That is Light from Physics, Metals and Non-Metals from Chemistry.

-Chemistry and Reproduction from Biology.
 The test was constructed on the norms and standards of the achievement test.

-A questionnaire in Physics, Chemistry and Biology was prepared by taking different areas to assess the following components:
+A questionnaire in Physics and Chemistry was prepared by taking different areas to assess the following components: